 Clicking the publish button on a piece of content can feel like crossing the finish line, but the truth is, it’s far from the end of the road.

 Coming up with relevant industry topics that will engage your audience is a task in itself.
-The in-house web developer you enlisted for a blog post may have tech expertise that’s unmatched, but he or she may not be able to produce grammatically correct copy that pulls readers in.
+The in-house React JS developer you enlisted for a blog post may have tech expertise that’s unmatched, but he or she may not be able to produce grammatically correct copy that pulls readers in.

 If written content is produced in-house, you know exactly who is accountable for it, but if they’re not a professional writer, you run the risk of less engaging stories.
 Regardless of in-house or agency, content assets will need to have multiple eyes on them to ensures quality standards are met – Google has suggested it correlates spelling and grammar with credible sites.